Climate Adaptation Research Program

 Scale

-• 55+ countries engaged across the program
+• 55+ countries engaged across the program over the pilot and expanded program

 • 300+ scholars supported across cohorts